jfrancis71/ros2_nav2_demo/README.md

 To demonstrate how to use the ROS2 Nav2 stack on a real mobile robot to perform autonomous navigation.
 In addition to the NAV2 stack we will be using the SLAM-Toolbox to create our map of the environment.

 This demo is for a differential drive robot with a 2D Lidar.
+The assumed setup is an actual robot running ROS2 and a desktop running ROS2 with the NAV2 stack connected over a Wifi network.

 ## Mapping Your House (/Office/Shed...)